LaunchCodeEducation/helloworld/_sources/03_Conditionals/practice.rst

         This program takes an input year and tells the user whether that year is a year for the Olympics, either summer or winter.

-        The general rule for the Olympic schedule is as follows: the summer olympics occur every four years on years that are divisible by four (2012, 2016, 2020...).
-The winter Olympics occur on even years that are not divisible by four (2010, 2014, 2018...)
+        The general rule for the Olympic schedule is as follows: the Summer Olympics occur every four years on years that are divisible by four (2012, 2016, 2020...).
+The Winter Olympics occur on even years that are not divisible by four (2010, 2014, 2018...)

         .. sourcecode:: python